-While Kubernetes is far more than just a server, thinking about it as a REST API server is incredibly helpful for understanding how to interact with cluster resources.
+While Kubernetes is far more than just a server, thinking of it as a REST API server is incredibly helpful for understanding how to interact with cluster resources.

 Proxy

-To make it easier for you to see how Kubernetes is a server, run:
+To make it easier for you to see how Kubernetes functions as a server, run:

 > kubectl proxy

 Now we can call the API to navigate through its endpoints.
-Calling the root you can see all available paths:
+Calling the root endpoint shows all available paths:

 > curl localhost:8001